dino-/git-notes/git-notes.md

 you can use the `git status` output to coach you on what to do to undo something that's in-progress (restore working copy, un-stage something, etc..)

+Sometimes files end up staged but you want ALL of them to be unstaged (and you DO NOT WANT TO LOSE THE CHANGES), AND there are too many to list individually.
+To do this, simply:

+    $ git reset

 ## Reverting